Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Experimental Validation

 \subsection{Relationship between the scalability and components of MA-EDM}

-In order to analyze the scalability of MA-EDM in anticipation of a future increase in processor computing power, the increase is simulated in two ways: by increasing the stopping criterion, or through parallelization.
-The former yields an exact analysis of what will happen with an increase in computing power, allowing for a more limited range of increase, while the parallelization simulates a much larger increase in resources, although when there is a loss of efficiency, the value of the increase in computing power is approximate.
-It should be noted that the parallelization used keeps intact the evolutionary process of the MA that is parallelized.

-First, in order to validate the benefit of increasing the number of generations, the performance of the MA-EDM and MA-EDM$ei$ sequential implementations was analyzed using different stopping criteria (6, 24 and 192 hours).
-In order to have instances with different complexities, four instances of the xLOLIB2 package were chosen at random, one for each size available: 300, 500, 750 and 1000.
-The instances used were: N-t65i11xx\_300, N-be75eec\_500, N-stabu75\_750 and N-t70b11xx\_1000.
-Figure~\ref{fig:maedmvsils} shows the boxplots of the results obtained in each case.
-The only parameter of the MA-EDM algorithm is the population size ($N$).
+In order to analyze the impact of increasing the number of generations, the performance of MA-EDM and MA-EDM$ei$ was analyzed using different stopping criteria (6, 24 and 192 hours).
+Four instances of xLOLIB2 were chosen at random, one for each size available: 300, 500, 750 and 1000.
+The only parameter of MA-EDM is the population size ($N$).
 Taking into account the results in~\cite{lugo2022diversity}, $N = 200$ was used.
 In the case of MA-EDM$ei$, the same population size was used and the stopping criterion for ILS was set at 3.6 seconds.
 The preliminary analyses showed that after this run time, the improvements offered by ILS are quite limited.
-With this value, each generation lasts about 12 minutes, so in the longest runs, about $1000$ generations evolve.
-In all the instances, it is evident that in runs with more limited stopping criteria (6 and 24 hours), the MA-EDM algorithm is superior.
-This is especially clear in the 6-hour run, a case in which there are significant differences in favor of MA-EDM in the 4 instances.
-However, as the computing power increases, the improvements achieved by the MA-EDM algorithm are quite limited, and it is far surpassed by the MA-EDM$ei$ algorithm.
-This improvement is most noticeable for larger instances.
-In fact, in the instances with $500$, $750$ and $1000$, the statistical tests mentioned earlier confirm the superiority of MA-EDM$ei$.